Painters and Decorators in Battersea (SW11, SW8)

 Frequently Asked Questions

-- A typical four-bedroom Battersea Victorian terrace lands at £10,500-£16,000 to fully redecorate inside, based on two coats of mid-range trade paint, a proper two-coat woodwork system, full preparation, and the typical Battersea ceiling heights.
-Smaller two-bed mansion-block flats run £6,500-£10,500.
-Exterior repaints add £6,000-£12,500 on top, depending on access and the property height.
-We price per room based on actual dimensions rather than a flat rate, so high-ceiling rooms aren't subsidising lower ones.
-Fixed-price contract after the site visit.
-The price doesn't change unless the specification does.
+- A typical four-bedroom Battersea Victorian terrace gets two coats of trade paint throughout, a proper two-coat woodwork system, full preparation, and finishes chosen for the typical Battersea ceiling heights.
+Smaller two-bed mansion-block flats follow the same approach at a smaller scope.
+Exterior repaints are scoped separately, depending on access and the property height.
+We scope per room based on actual dimensions rather than a flat rate, so high-ceiling rooms get the attention they need.
+You get a fixed price confirmed after a free site visit, and it doesn't change unless the specification does.

 - What paint do you use on Battersea stucco?

-- Breathable masonry paints — Beeck Maxil Pro, Keim Soldalit, or Earthborn Silicate, depending on substrate and exposure.
-Plastic-based masonry paint such as cheaper Dulux or Crown products seals the render, traps moisture, and within five to seven years you see paint blowing off in patches, render failures, and damp showing inside.
+- Breathable masonry paints, Beeck Maxil Pro, Keim Soldalit, or Earthborn Silicate, depending on substrate and exposure.
+Plastic-based masonry paint seals the render, traps moisture, and within five to seven years you see paint blowing off in patches, render failures, and damp showing inside.
 Mineral paints bond chemically to the substrate, allow moisture to escape, and last 12-15 years between repaints.
-The upfront cost is 30% higher than plastic masonry paint; the lifetime cost is significantly lower because you avoid the render repair bills.
+They cost more upfront, but you avoid the render repair bills, so the finish works out better over its life.

 - How does Section 20 affect Battersea mansion-flat redecoration?